ddeconde/dotfiles/etc/README2.md

 that can be configured easily during use to block or allow connections for particular process, address, port combinations.
 These features make it a critical privacy tool.

+#### Run the Little Snitch Installer

+Homebrew-cask installs the Little Snitch installer, but to complete the installation this installer must be run manually.

 #### Add License